MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-visualization.md

 **Role:** analyst

 1. While visualizing a query result, select one or more groups by clicking them in a chart.
-In the following example, five finance groups are selected:
+In the following example, five finance groups are selected (selected groups are shown in light gray):

    ![Query results chart with group selected](../images/wpa/tutorials/results-interactive-data-close.png)